-Though we are a new site, we are not new to the edtech space.
+Though TeacherMade is two years young, we are veterans in the edtech space.
 Our first company focused on the ELA classroom, making fully annotated and hyperlinked, multimedia books before the internet was available.
-A textbook publisher acquired it.
-In our second company, we made essential Teacher tools software: puzzle makers, worksheet generators, test builders, etc. Harry Potter’s publisher bought most of those products.
-We didn’t really want to sell but sometimes it’s foolish to say no. So we kept the testing software because we were excited about the promise of data-driven instruction.
-We wrote 100,000+ questions and spent over a decade making Teacher favorites like FCAT Test Maker, STAAR Test Maker, and other state-specific assessment products.
-That company, Progress Testing, became a part of Illuminate Education’s “Megazord” mergers and acquisition spree.
-We were so relieved to be out of the assessment market by then!
-What started out as a hopeful social justice/equity issue has now become a cancer on public education as politicians and their corporate partners turn a blind eye to the devastating impacts of their failed policies.
+A college textbook publisher acquired it.
+In our second company, we made desktop software (remember that stuff?): puzzle makers, worksheet generators, test builders, etc. Harry Potter’s publisher bought most of those products.
+We didn’t really want to sell but sometimes it’s foolish to say no.

 We kept our test maker software because we were excited about the promise of data-driven instruction.
 Laura and her content team wrote 100,000+ test questions, and we spent over a decade publishing Teacher favorites like FCAT Test Maker, STAAR Test Maker, and other state-specific assessment products.
 That company, Progress Testing, was acquired by Illuminate Education in 2018– and in 2022, Illuminate Education was acquired by Renaissance Learning.
 (Shhh.
 It seems to be a well-kept secret.)
 So we’ve been building and supplying some of the biggest names in education with great products for decades.